haasr/google-cal-daily-events/README.md

 figured it may be useful in other projects.
 It does just get the current day's events because that is all I wanted but you could easily write some additional functions to get calendar events in specific time periods.
+My calendar module's get_events function also returns a message for each event which I feed through a text-to-speech engine in my smart alarm project to have the events read aloud.

 ## Setup
 Follow the steps below to get setup.